 Huh.

-Knowing that the president is out of the country, um, that's pretty dumb too.
+Knowing that the president is out of the country, that's pretty dumb, too.

-I guess they're gonna hold a talk show in the judiciary committee.
+I guess they're going to hold a talk show in the Judiciary Committee.

 No fact witnesses will be attending.

-And then, as the president's uh attorney, White House Counsel Cipellone says we can't fairly be expected to participate in a hearing while the witnesses are yet to be named.
+And then as the president's attorney, White House Counsel Cipollone says, we can't fairly be expected to participate in the hearing while the witnesses are yet to be named.

 And when the Judiciary Committee scheduled a similar hearing during the Clinton impeachment process, it allowed those questioning the witnesses two and a half weeks' notice to prepare.